irahbt/simple-sourdough/README.md

 #### The Form
 - The form combines stripe elements with crispy forms to provide the logic and styling.
 - Contact Information:
-    - If the user is annonymous, they are prompted to sign / in or register to save their contact information.
+    - If the user is anonymous, they are prompted to sign / in or register to save their contact information.
 This will be related to the user's profile.
-    - If the user is logged in ( `if user.is_authenticated` ) a checkbox to save shipping information is visable:
+    - If the user is logged in ( `if user.is_authenticated` ) a checkbox to save shipping information is visible:
     ![Save Shipping](./static/images/readme-images/product-checkout/save-shipping.png)
-    - If ticked the shipping information is then save on the user's profile.
+    - If ticked the shipping information is then saved on the user's profile.
 This time saving feature makes user's more likely to proceed with a purchase in the future.
     - If a required field is left empty the user is alerted and prevented from proceeding:
     ![Required Field](./static/images/readme-images/product-checkout/required-field.png)